What are the minimum requirements to host an intern?

 Are internships compliant with Fair Work requirements?

 Yes.
 As all the students are enrolled in an academic unit to credit the internship, our program meets the Fair Work Ombudsman requirements for unpaid internships.
 This also means that our international students are able to complete the internship, without concerns about visa work restrictions.
+To help ensure these requirements are met, internships should not include tasks that a paid employee would usually do or that is part of day-to-day operations.
+Read more on the Fair Work website.

 What do students get out of their internship?